How to check your domain expiry date (step-by-step)

 How to check your domain expiry date

 When your domain becomes expired, people can’t use your website or read your content.
-Some domain registrars notify their customers a few months before the domain expiration.
+Some domain registrars notify their customers a few months before the domain expires.

 While some registrars don’t notify at all.
 In these cases, how should you know the exact date when your domain will expire?
 Let’s share our step-by-step method with you.